-The Nursing Resource Center at Temple’s Health Sciences Center campus is a simulation-based learning environment that utilizes state-of-the-art technology to aid in student skill development, critical reasoning and teamwork.
-Students participate in real-life situations in a safe and controlled simulated setting with guidance from our faculty.
+The Nursing Resource Center at Temple’s Health Sciences Center campus is a simulation-based learning environment that utilizes state-of-the-art technology to replicate clinical practice in a safe environment.
+Nursing students will be able to develop their critical thinking and clinical decision-making skills by participating in real-life situations in a controlled simulated setting with guidance from faculty.

-You will be introduced to simulation-based learning during your first nursing course, returning to the simulation lab every semester to participate in a variety of patient and community care scenarios that increase in difficulty as your knowledge and skill base grows.
+You will be introduced to simulation-based learning during your first nursing course, returning to the simulation lab every semester to participate in a variety of patient and community scenarios that increase in complexity as your nursing knowledge and skill grows.

-BSN students complete a total of 798 hours of clinical experience in community- and hospital-based settings.
+BSN students complete approximately 800 hours of clinical experience in community and hospital settings.

-The first clinical is Community Home, a public health immersion experience that begins in the fall semester of sophomore year.
-Over two and a half years, students return every semester to their assigned community home to complete a seven-week rotation, with a focus on community engagement, health promotion and disease prevention.
-Examples of neighborhood partners include schools, after-school programs, faith-based organizations, senior citizen centers and sites serving women recovering from substance abuse or domestic violence.
+Nursing clinicals begin in the fall semester of sophomore year.
+The first clinical is Community Home, a public health immersion experience that exposes students to various population health issues.
+For five semesters, students return every semester to their assigned community with a focus on community engagement, health education and disease prevention.
+Examples of neighborhood partners include schools, after-school programs, faith-based organizations, senior citizen centers, outpatient clinics, and other sites serving the underinsured and uninsured.

-During the spring semester of your sophomore year, you will start hospital-based clinical rotations that continue through senior year.
-These include chronic and advanced medical-surgical nursing, critical care nursing, psychiatric nursing and maternal child nursing, with a focus on nursing care in a hospital setting.
-During the spring semester of senior year, you will complete an internship experience, which involves one-on-one mentoring by a nurse preceptor in a care delivery setting of the student’s choice.
-Our partners include some of the best healthcare facilities in Philadelphia.
+During the spring semester of sophomore year, hospital-based clinical rotations begin.
+These clinical rotations include medical-surgical nursing, critical care nursing, psychiatric nursing, obstetrical nursing and pediatric nursing.
+During the spring semester of senior year, you will complete an internship experience, which involves one-on-one mentoring by a nurse in a care delivery setting of the student’s choice.
+Our clinical partners include some of the best healthcare facilities in Philadelphia.